fadden/CiderPress2/ndocs/Manual-cp2.md

 #### `--set-int=name:value`

 This is a way to pass certain configuration options to lower-level code.
-For example, `--set-int=dos-vtoc-track:0x15` would direct the DOS filesystem code to look for the catalog on track 0x15 instead of 0x11.
 You generally won't need to use this.
+Examples:

+ - `--set-int=dos-vtoc-track:0x15` directs the DOS filesystem code to look for the catalog on track 0x15 instead of 0x11.
+ - `--set-int=nufx-comp-alg:5` overrides the compression algorithm used when adding files to NuFX (ShrinkIt) archives.

 #### `--show-log`, `--no-show-log` (default)